cunnie/docs/hetzner-freebsd.md

 sudo pkg_add -r nginx
 ```

 Like [homebrew](http://brew.sh/), FreeBSD typically installs optional applications under /usr/local.
+For example, nginx's configuration file is located at */usr/local/etc/nginx/nginx.conf*.

 ### Place /usr/local/etc under Revision Control and [Optional] Publish

 We place /usr/local/etc under revision control &amp; publish it to a public repo on github.
-We generally do not recomment publishing configuration directories to public repos; in this particular case we're doing it for instructive purposes.
+We generally do not recommend publishing configuration directories to public repos; in this particular case we're doing it for instructive purposes.

 ```
 cd /usr/local/etc